Confessions of a Dangerous Mind (film): Plot

 Tired of being rejected by the beautiful women he lusts after, Chuck Barris moves to Manhattan to become an NBC page with dreams of becoming famous in television but is eventually fired.
 He moves back to Philadelphia and becomes Dick Clark's personal assistant on American Bandstand in 1961.
 He writes the successful song "Palisades Park" and becomes romantically involved with a woman named Penny Pacino.
-Chuck is given permission to pitch the concept for The Dating Game at ABC.
+Barris is given permission to pitch the concept for The Dating Game at ABC.
 He is given $7,500 to create a television pilot, but ABC abandons the idea in favor of Hootenanny.

 One night after Barris is kicked out of a bar for fighting, he is approached by CIA agent Jim Byrd, who recruits him as an assassin.
 Returning from a mission in Mexico, Barris finds that Penny has become a hippie.
 Meanwhile, ABC green-lights The Dating Game, and by 1967 the show is a phenomenon.

+Byrd suggests to Barris that the prize for winners of The Dating Game should be a first date in a foreign country and that Barris should accompany them as a chaperone as cover for further assassination missions.

-On a CIA mission in Helsinki, Finland, he meets female operative Patricia Watson.
+On a CIA mission/chaperoning trip in Helsinki, Finland, he is frequently bothered by the male winner from the couple he's chaperoning, but things improve when he meets female operative Patricia Watson.
+Following the completion of his mission, Barris and Patricia spend his final night in Helsinki together.
 He finds more success back home when The Newlywed Game goes on air.
 He and Penny decide to move to Los Angeles, but Barris is cautious of marriage, much to Penny's dismay.
 In 1970, Byrd convinces Barris to go on a mission to West Berlin to assassinate Hans Colbert.
 Barris is introduced to German-American agent Keeler, whom he helps to kill Colbert.
-However, he is captured by the KGB and, after some weeks, freed during a west–east spy exchange.
+However, he is captured by the KGB and, after some weeks, freed during a west–east spy exchange in which Barris discovers the male winner from the Helsinki trip was actually a Russian spy.